acsopes/script-library/README.md

 # Scriptfinder – Script Collection

 Welcome to **Scriptfinder** 🎉
-This is a collection of playful scripts, all in one place, for easy access and learning.
+This is a collection of steal a brainrot scripts

 ---